iotaledger/iota.js/packages/iota/README.md

 There are also high level operations which make use of the API level methods:

+* addressBalance - Get the balance and native tokens for an address.
 * getBalance - Given a seed and account index calculate the total balance available on it's addresses.
 * getUnspentAddress - Given a seed, account index, and start index find the next unspent address.
 * getUnspentAddresses - Given a seed, account index, and start index find all the unspent addresses.